LooseNucleus/artifactStorage/README.md

 # artifact-store: Storage for artifacts like videos, logs and screenshots.

+Modified from orignal version to use S3 instead of Azure object storage

+Modified to use S3 instead of Azure Object Storage

 Post a multipart file upload to the / endpoint and the 'artifact-store' does the following:
 1. Saves each file in an S3 compatible data store